josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

-- Both prefixes `d/` and `r/` are optional for this command.
-But at least one of the prefixes must be used for this command.
+- At least one of 2 prefixes d/ and r/ must be used for this command.
+Both of the prefixes can be used together as well.
-- Note that each prefix can only be used at most once using the command. `filterPersons r/NO r/YES` will result in an error.
+- Note that each prefix can only be used at most once with the command.
+Running `filterPersons r/NO r/YES` will result in an error.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
 Please see